Posts

 Image

 Day 4 - Portland, Columbia River Gorge, Seattle (4h 35m, 270 miles) After a night of rest and relaxation in Portland, it was time to hit the road again.
 However, it was also the 4 th of July, and my friend and I thought it would be more fun in a city, so we decided to spend the night in Seattle, Washington.
 Looking back, this was not the best option for us.
-While we did find a nice hotel for cheap, it was so close to Portland that we definitely did not get enough mileage in.
+While we did find a nice hotel at a reasonable price, it was so close to Portland that we definitely did not get enough mileage in.
 On top of that, most things in Seattle were closed anyway because of the pandemic.
 If I could do it again, I’d make a stop to get some coffee, check out the wharf, the gum wall, and probably be on my way.
-Anywho, before we left Oregon we wanted to check out some views outside of the city and made our way to the Columbia River Gorge.
+Anywho, before we left Oregon, we wanted to check out some views outside of the city and made our way to the Columbia River Gorge.
 Crown Point offered spectacular scenes of the gorge and forest, even on a cloudy day.
-From there, we jumped on the Historic Columbia River Hwy to do some waterfall chasing.
-Un...
+From there, we jumped on the Historic Columbia River Highway to do some wate...

 Road Trip 2020, Part 1 (Days 1 - 3)